aucontraire/cognivault/README.md

 cd cognivault
 bash setup.sh
 make run QUESTION="What are the long-term effects of AI in education?"

+# Or use the convenient cognivault command
+./cognivault main "What are the long-term effects of AI in education?"
+./cognivault diagnostics health  # Check system health
 ```

 See [🖥️ Usage](#️usage) for running specific agents and debugging options.